ganrad/ose-fis-auto-dealer/README.md

 This microservice exposes a RESTFul API with two *http* end-points.
 The microservice has been adapted from it's original version posted by Wei Meilin - [jboss-fis-autodealer](https://github.com/jbossdemocentral/jboss-fis-autodealer).

-The auto-dealer microservice is implemented using Apache Camel routes (or integration flows).
+The auto-dealer microservice application is implemented using Apache Camel routes (integration flows).
 At a high level, the Camel routes execute the following sequence of steps (see diagram below) :

-1. Read *'xxx.xml'* files from a source directory.
+1. Retrieve vehicle data (*'xxx.xml'*) files from a source directory.
+This directory will be mounted on a NFS share.
-2. Un-marshall/De-serialize the XML files into Java objects.
+2. Un-marshall/De-serialize the XML files into Java objects (POJO's).
-3. Cache the vehicle java objects in an array list in memory.
+3. Cache the vehicle POJO's in an array list in memory.
-4. Expose REST (HTTP) end-points to allow users to retrieve (GET) vehicle information in *JSON* format.
+4. Expose REST (HTTP) end-points to allow users to retrieve (GET) vehicle information.
+Serialize the corresponding vehicle POJO's and return data in *JSON* format.

 ![alt tag](https://raw.githubusercontent.com/ganrad/ose-fis-auto-dealer/master/ose-fis.001.png)

 Microservices are stateless and are ideal candidates for deploying onto a container application platform such as Red Hat OpenShift Enterprise.
 Container images are essentially immutable and so data stored inside a running container is only available as long as the container is alive.
-Once the container terminates (or is is deleted/evicted), it's data is no longer available.
+Once the container terminates (or is deleted/evicted), it's data is no longer available.

 In order to retrieve vehicle information from a persistent store such as a file system (Step 1), we will need to mount a NFS (Linux Network File System) share into the OpenShift Pod running our microservice application.
-This can be done by defining a *persistent volume claim (PVC)* object in OpenShift and then specifying the PVC information in the *volume mount* section within the Pod manifest.
-This would essentially allow the application Pod to retrieve data from the underlying file system directory.
-OpenShift comes with a wide variety of persistant storage plug-ins that allow developers to retrieve/store data from multiple persistent storage systems.
+This can be done by defining a *'Persistent Claim' (PV)* object in OpenShift that points to the exported NFS directory.
+Additionally, we will also need to create a *'Persistent Volume Claim' (PVC)* object in OpenShift and then specify the PVC information in the *'volume mount'* section within the Pod manifest.
+This would essentially allow the application Pod to retrieve data from the mounted file system directory.

+OpenShift comes with a wide variety of persistant storage plug-ins that allow containerized applications to retrieve/store data from multiple persistent storage systems.
 The persistent storage plug-ins that ship with OpenShift can be viewed [here](https://docs.openshift.com/enterprise/3.1/install_config/persistent_storage/index.html).

 ## Steps for deploying *ose-fis-auto-dealer* microservice
 The steps listed below for building and deploying this microservice follows approach (1) above, the S2I workflow.